BitGnat/dmt-bitcoin/README.md

 👉 **dmt-bitcoins** ... are ... on-chain claims to ₿itcoin block data using the [tap protocol](https://github.com/Trac-Systems/tap-protocol-specs)
 👉 **dmt-bitcoins** ... are ... indexed by the [trac network](https://trac.network)
 👉 **dmt-bitcoins** ... are ... forged from Digital Matter Theory [DMT](https://digital-matter-theory.gitbook.io/digital-matter-theory)
-👉 **dmt-bitcoins** ... are ... based on bit patterns (0's & 1's) found in ₿itcoin block's bits hexadecimal number
+👉 **dmt-bitcoins** ... are ... based on bit patterns (0's & 1's) found in the bits hexadecimal number of mined ₿itcoin blocks
 👉 **dmt-bitcoins** ... are ... therefore, Unique Non-Arbitrary Tokens (UNATs)
 👉 **dmt-bitcoins** ... are ... available to mint on [mscribe.io](https://mscribe.io/nats?t=latest)
 👉 **dmt-bitcoins** ... are ... trading incredibly fast on Trac's HyperMall ... soon!